-- Rod: Fishing rods come in a range of lengths and actions.
+Rod: Fishing rods come in a range of lengths and actions.
 The characteristics of an individual rod determine which applications it is best suited for.
-Freshwater fishing rods typically range between 6-8 feet in length and come in ultra-light, light, medium, and heavy actions.
+Freshwater fishing rods typically range between 6-8 feet long and come in ultra-light, light, medium, and heavy actions.

-- Reels: Freshwater fishing reels come in many different forms and actions, which include spinning reels, baitcasters, and spincasters.
-While selecting the right reel often comes down to a matter of personal preference, each type of reel features its own capabilities and limitations, which an angler is wise to consider.
+Reel: Freshwater fishing reels come in many different forms and actions, including spinning reels, baitcasters, and spincasters.
+While selecting the suitable reel often comes down to a matter of personal preference, each type of reel features its capabilities and limitations, which an angler is wise to consider.

-- Line: Fishing line can be purchased in several different forms, with the most popular being monofilament, fluorocarbon, and braid.
+Line: Fishing lines can be purchased in several different forms, with the most popular being monofilament, fluorocarbon, and braid.
 Braided line is considered the strongest of these options, though it also tends to be the most expensive.
-On the other end of the spectrum, monofilament line can be purchased at a highly economical price point, but is larger in profile, which makes it detectable at times to skittish fish, such as trout.
+On the other end of the spectrum, a monofilament line can be purchased at a highly economical price point but is larger in profile, making it detectable at times to skittish fish, such as trout.

-- Tackle Box: Every angler should have a tackle box at his or her disposal, in order to store essential tackle.
+Tackle Box: Every angler should have a tackle box at their disposal to store essential tackle.
 A well-stocked tackle box should contain a variety of hooks, sinkers, floats, swivels, and lures.
 Tackle boxes can be purchased in both hard-plastic and soft-sided forms, allowing anglers to choose the particular option that best suits their needs.
-Many anglers also keep a pair of pliers or a multi-tool in their tackle box, as a means of assistance when attempting to cut line or crimp sinkers in place.
+Many anglers also keep a pair of pliers or a multi-tool in their tackle box as a means of assistance when attempting to cut line or crimp sinkers in place.

-Freshwater fishing can be one of the most enjoyable ways to spend an afternoon, and also serves as an excellent way to spend time with friends and family, while enjoying nature.
+Freshwater fishing can be one of the most enjoyable ways to spend an afternoon and serves as an excellent way to spend time with friends and family while enjoying nature.
 Even the most inexperienced of anglers can quickly find success when armed with the right gear and a high level of resolve.

 With each successive fishing trip, an angler learns from their mistakes and becomes more proficient in their craft.
 In short order, one will find themselves landing fish with startling regularity.

-No matter the number of fish that are caught during a particular outing, relaxation can always be found when watching the sunset over the horizon, while your float dances on the water’s surface.
+No matter the number of fish caught during a particular outing, relaxation can always be found when watching the sunset over the horizon while your float dances on the water’s surface.
 The memories made while on the water are every bit as important as the success of the day and are sure to last a lifetime.